 The initial estimated fair value of the warrants was measured using a Monte Carlo simulation.
 The subsequent estimated fair value of the Public Warrants is based on the listed price in an active market for such warrants while the fair value of the Private Placement Warrants continues to be measured using a Monte Carlo simulation, with level 2 inputs.
-For the three months ended March 31, 2022 and for the period from January 8, 2021 (inception) through March 31,2021, the Company recognized a gain and loss resulting from changes in the fair value of derivative warrant liabilities of approximately \$5.6 million and \$0.3 million, which is presented in the accompanying condensed statements of operations, respectively.
+For the three months ended March 31, 2023 and 2022, the Company recognized a loss and gain resulting from changes in the fair value of derivative warrant liabilities of approximately \$1.2 million and \$5.6 million, which is presented in the accompanying statements of operations, respectively.